Differences of Sexual Development (DSD) Clinic

 Spinal Defects Clinic

-The Spinal Defects Clinic is a multidisciplinary clinic under the direction of the Division of Rehabilitation Medicine.
+The multidisciplinary Spinal Defects Clinic is under the direction of the Division of Rehabilitation Medicine.
 Patients with congenital conditions such as spina bifida are provided with a team approach to medical and lifestyle management.

 Clinics are held on Tuesday afternoons in the Rehabilitation Medicine Clinic at the Main Campus by appointment only.
 To schedule an appointment, call 858-966-8896.